DynamoDS/DynamoPrimer/07_Code-Block/7-2_dynamo-lanuage-syntax.md

 ###Node To Code
-We would be remiss if skipped over what is arguably the coolest new feature in Dynamo: node to code.
+We would be remiss if we skipped over what is arguably the coolest new feature in Dynamo: node to code.
 This is still under development as of writing this, but this process automates the entire exercise that we just completed with the click of a button.
 Not only is this powerful for creating custom definitions and reusable code blocks, but it is also a really helpful tool to learn how to script in Dynamo:

 ![Exercise](images/7-2/Exercise/09.png)
->1.
-Start with the existing visual script from step 1 of the exercise.
+> Start with the existing visual script from step 1 of the exercise.
 Select all of the nodes, right click on the canvas, and select *Node to Code*.
 Simple as that.

 ![Exercise](images/7-2/Exercise/08.png)
->1.
-Dynamo has automated a text based version of the visual graph, lacing and all.
+> Dynamo has automated a text based version of the visual graph, lacing and all.
 Test this out on your visual scripts and release the power of the code block!